-- Advanced Fig Tree Care – Identifying or Treating Common Fig Tree Diseases
+- Advanced Tree Care – Identifying or Treating Common Fig Tree Diseases

 Fig Tree Origins

-Before you get into the specifics of fig tree care, you have to understand where it came from.
+Before you get into the specifics of fig trees, you have to understand where fig trees came from.
 This tree originates from northwestern Asia and the Middle East.
 Spanish missionaries first brought the tree to North America early on in the 16th century.
 Figs that are easy to grow are some of the oldest fruits in the world with a rich history that dates back thousands of years.
-They’re members of the Moraceae family.
+Fig trees are members of the Moraceae family.

-For people who live in hardiness zones 8, 9, or 10, you can leave these trees unprotected and exposed to the elements and they’ll do just fine.
-This makes fig tree care in these zones easy, and it’s one of the major draws of these trees.
+For people who live in hardiness zones 8, 9, or 10, you can leave fig trees unprotected and exposed to the elements and they’ll do just fine.
+This makes growing fig trees in these zones easy, and it’s one of the major draws of these fig trees.
 Gardeners who live in more northern zones can grow their figs in containers and phase them indoors when the temperatures start to dip below 10°F.

 Fig trees are a fast-growing species that can get between 20 and 30 feet tall, and they spread out almost the same size.
 The leaves on this plant are very large, and they can get up to 10 inches long and 4 to 8 inches wide.
 They provide a lot of shade, and history says that Buddhism founder Siddhartha Gautama sat underneath the shade of a fig tree to find enlightenment.